 \[ \begin{equation} \E_{z \sim \mathrm{Q}_{z|x_i}} \left[ \log \left( \mathrm{P}_{x | z}(x_i, z) \frac{\mathrm{P}_{z|x}(z, x_i)}{\mathrm{Q}_{z|x}(z, x_i)} \right) \right] \end{equation} \]

 So we are sampling to approximate the log, rather than taking the log of a completed approximation.
 This frees us to use gradients of a single sample.
-Jensen's inequality assures us that this new term (2) is less than (1), so we will use it as a proxy to optimize (1).
+Jensen's inequality assures us that this new term (2) is less than (1), so we will use it as a proxy to maximize (1).
 We can rewrite this expression and arrive at:

 \[ \E_{z \sim \mathrm{Q}_{z|x_i}} \left[ \log \left( \mathrm{P}_{x | z}(x_i, z) \right) + \log \left( \mathrm{P}_{z|x}(z, x_i) \right) - \log \left( \mathrm{Q}_{z|x}(z, x_i) \right) \right]\]